 The Offences set out at 1.1 to 1.7 below are Level 1 Offences.
-The penalty for a Level 1 Offence shall be an official reprimand.
+The penalty for a Level 1 Offence shall be an official reprimand and/or a fine of up to the equivalent of 50% of the Player or Official's match fee (as determined in accordance with sections I (3) and I (4).

-- 1.1 Breach of the Logo Policy save for breaches relating to a commercial logo or players bat logo as defined therein - 1.2 Abuse of cricket equipment or clothing, ground equipment or fixtures and fittings - 1.3 Showing dissent at an umpire's decision by action or verbal abuse - 1.4 Using language that is obscene, offensive or insulting and/or the making of an obscene gesture

-- 1.5 Excessive appealing - 1.6 Pointing or gesturing towards the pavilion in an aggressive manner by a bowler or other member of the fielding side upon the dismissal of a batter. - 1.7 Public criticism of, or inappropriate comment on a match related incident or match official.
+- 1.1 Breach of the Logo Policy save for breaches relating to a commercial logo or player's bat logo as defined therein - 1.2 Abuse of cricket equipment or clothing, ground equipment or fixtures and fittings - 1.3 Showing dissent at an umpire's decision. - 1.4 Using language that is obscene, offensive or insulting and/or the making of an obscene gesture - 1.5 Excessive appealing - 1.6 Pointing or gesturing towards the pavilion in an aggressive manner by a bowler or other member of the fielding side upon the dismissal of a batsman. - 1.7 Public criticism of, or inappropriate comment on a match related incident or match official.

-The Offences set out 2.1 to 2.12 below are Level 2 Offences.
-The Penalty for a Level 2 Offence shall be an official reprimand and/or a ban for the player of between 1 and 2 ICC One-Day Match(es) or 1 ICC Match.
+The Offences set out at 2.1 to 2.11 below are Level 2 Offences.
+The Penalty for a Level 2 Offence shall be a fine of the equivalent of between 50% of the Player or Official's match fee up to their full match fee and/or a 1 Test Match or 2 ODI Match ban

-- 2.1 Repeat of any Level 1 Offence within 12 months of such offence - 2.2 Showing serious dissent at an umpire's decision by action or verbal abuse - 2.3 Breach of the Logo Policy relating to a commercial logo or a player's bat logo as defined therein - 2.4 Serious public criticism of, or inappropriate comment on a match related incident or match official - 2.5 Inappropriate and deliberate physical contact between Players in the course of play - 2.6 Charging or advancing towards the umpire in an aggressive manner when appealing - 2.7 Deliberate and malicious distraction or obstruction on the field of play (this supplements and does not replace ICC Standard ICC Match and ODI Playing Conditions clause 42.2 and 42.3) - 2.8 Throwing the ball at or near a Player, umpire or official in an inappropriate and/or dangerous manner - 2.9 Using language that is obscene, offensive or of a seriously insulting nature to another Player, Umpire, Referee, Official, Team Official or spectator.
+- 2.1 Showing serious dissent at an umpire's decision.. - 2.2 Breach of the Logo Policy relating to a commercial logo or a player's bat logo as defined therein. - 2.3 Serious public criticism of, or inappropriate comment on a match related incident or match official. - 2.4 Inappropriate and deliberate physical contact between Players in the course of play. - 2.5 Charging or advancing towards the umpire in an aggressive manner when appealing. - 2.6 Deliberate and malicious distraction or obstruction on the field of play (this supplements and does not replace ICC Standard Test Match and ODI Playing Conditions clauses 42.2 and 42.3). - 2.7 Throwing the ball at or near a Player, umpire or official in an inappropriate and/or dangerous manner. - 2.8 Using language that is obscene, offensive or of a seriously insulting nature to another Player, umpire, Referee, Team Official or spectator.
 (It is acknowledged that there will be verbal exchanges between Players in the course of play.
 Rather than seeking to eliminate these exchanges entirely, umpires will look to lay charges when this falls below an acceptable standard.
-In this instance, language will be interpreted to include gestures). - 2.10 Changing the condition of the ball in breach of Law 42.3 as read with Standard ICC Match and ICC One-Day Match Playing Conditions (this supplements and does not replace the provisions of the Laws of Cricket and Standard ICC Match and ICC One-Day Match Playing Conditions). - 2.11 Any attempt to manipulate a match in regard to the result, net run rate, bonus points or otherwise.
-The captain of any team guilty of such conduct shall be held responsible. - 2.12 A breach by the captain of the provisions of clause J (Minimum over rates) 5 (c).
+In this instance, language will be interpreted to include gestures). - 2.9 Changing the condition of the ball in breach of Law 42.3 as read with Standard Test Match and ODI Playing Conditions clause 42.1 (this supplements and does not replace the provisions of the Laws of Cricket and Standard Test Match and ODI Playing Conditions). - 2.10 Any attempt to manipulate a match in regard to the result, net run rate, bonus points or otherwise.
+The Captain of any team guilty of such conduct shall be held responsible. - 2.11 Failure by a Captain to ensure that his team meets the minimum over rate requirements as contained in Section J below to the extent as set out in paragraph 5 (c) iii thereof.

-The Offences set out at 3.1 to 3.4 below are Level 3 Offences.
-The penalty for a Level 3 Offence shall be a ban for the Player or Team Official concerned of between 2 and 4 ICC Matches or between 4 and 8 ICC One-Day Matches
+The Offences set out at 3.1 to 3.3 below are Level 3 Offences.
+The penalty for a Level 3 Offence shall be a ban for the Player or Team Official concerned of between 2 and 4 Test Matches or between 4 and 8 ODI Matches